andrewjhunt/equal-loudness/README.md

 # EQ for Equal Loudness

+> **Use simple EQ to simulate the audio balance at a different loudness without changing your volume.
+Improve the bass-mid-high balance in your mixing and mastering.**

 ## Overview

 Human hearing perceives the balance of low-mid-high frequencies differently at different volumes.
 Typically, louder volumes will boost the perception of bass (particularly) and highs more than mid-range.